-In January 2008, New Zealand's national registry was issued with New Zealand's assigned amount of 309,564,733 metric tonnes of carbon dioxide equivalent (CO2-e) for the first commitment period under the Kyoto Protocol (CP1).

-For the CP1, the commitment period reserve of 278,608,260 metric tonnes (CO2-e) (at 90 per cent of the assigned amount) was fixed after the initial review in 2007.
+In January 2008, New Zealand's national registry was issued with New Zealand's assigned amount of 309,564,733 metric tonnes CO2-e.
+The commitment period reserve for the CP1 of 278,608,260 metric tonnes CO2-e is 90 per cent of the assigned amount, and was fixed after the initial review in 2007.
+This is the number of units the national registry must hold during a commitment period.